Support & Encourage

 Manager, Outreach & Facilities/Community Relations

-Trisha leads the agency’s fundraising and community outreach efforts.
-Trisha started her “volunteer career” in Nebraska, moving to Princeton, Illinois in 1991.
-She has been active in the community since then and has been part of several volunteer service organizations while working her “first career.”
-She is very proud to serve Freedom House in these capacities and enjoys nothing more than presenting our story and vital mission to the public at large.
+She has been active in the community since and has been part of several volunteer service organizations.
+She is very proud to serve Freedom House in Outreach and enjoys nothing more than presenting our story and vital mission to the public at large.

 Trisha has been involved in philanthropic causes throughout her professional life.
 She has recruited, led, and trained hundreds of volunteers and organized dozens of events.